 Based on these results and in close collaboration with theory (A1) and organic synthesis (A2) we plan to design and characterize novel two-photon cages with improved efficiency.
 These compounds will be based on the modular design principle of a light harvesting two-photon absorber and a photolabile acceptor.
 In this project the PhD student will study with ultrafast vibrational and electronic spectroscopy the uncaging reactions of these compounds in oligonucleotides and peptides as specified in the proposal for PhD theses A2.6 and B1.4 (organic synthesis and NMR).
 These systems will be designed to be strongly wavelength-selective and comprise large two-photon cross sections.
 The PhD student in this project will gain excessive knowledge in biomolecular ultrafast spectroscopy by establishing the methodology and applying them on biochemical systems.
 In particular, the work will focus on performing nonlinear femtosecond time-resolved electronic and vibrational spectroscopic experiments.
 Furthermore, the understanding of principles of organic synthesis and quantum chemistry and participating in the design of optimized compounds with cooperation partners inside the CliC graduate program are a substantial part of the PhD student’s work.

 In the first round of CLiC, Dinh Du Tran (A3.3) focused on the kinetic analysis of larger biological systems.
 In close collaboration with Heidi Zetzsche (B2.1) a DEAD-Box helicase from E. coli was investigated using fluorescently labelled target RNA molecules.
-By combining high-resolution NMR with time-resolved and steady state fluorescence experiments the unwinding efficiency and mechanism of different RNA strands were investigated.
+By combining high-resolution NMR with time-resolved and steady state fluorescence experiments the unwinding mechanism and efficiency of different RNA strands were investigated.

-The PhD student of the second term will continue to use those strands in collaboration with PhD thesis B2.2 and investigate a different type of RNA chaperone.
-Additionally, together with the new PhD students of the Schwalbe (B1.4 and B1.5) and the Heckel (A2.6 and A2.7) groups, caged DNA and RNA will be studied with the aim to expand the toolbox of photoactivatable small molecules with regulatory potential.
-The student will perform rapid-scan FTIR, steady-state and time-resolved fluorescence experiments to follow the photoinduced mechanism of these large biological systems.
+In the second term the use of fluorescently labelled RNA model strands will be continued in collaboration with PhD students of the Schwalbe group.
+These new strands will contain an aptamer sequence.
+Additionally, together with the new PhD students of the Schwalbe and the Heckel groups, photoresponsive RNA model sequences will be studied with the aim to understand the role of cations in conformational dynamics.
+Therefore we perform steady-state and time-resolved fluorescence experiments to follow the cation induced mechanism of these large biological systems.